 Waterfalls of the Finger Lakes, Rochester and Ithaca

 Finger Lakes Trails, various other scenic trails.
 Please note some may be in other areas of the Finger Lakes

 As an added attraction to our Erie Canal surroundings, a mural (entitled "Erie Canal 1825") is painted on the wall under the Veteran's Memorial Bridge by the Visitor's Center.
 This is a project created by Art in Public Places and was painted by Corky Goss and Robert (Chip) Miller.

 For the extreme hikers, bikers, joggers and cross country skiers, the trail winds its way through surrounding farms, woodlands, and neighboring municipalities for miles.

 As part of the New York State Canal Trail System, Newark's portion extends 1.5 miles from T. Spencer Knight Park west to Stebbins Road, with a view of the Erie Canal long most areas.
 The 8-10 foot wide trail provides visitors with an enjoyable journey.
 Rest areas are available throughout the trail with a walk bridge to cross over to Edgett Street which provides access to the Newark Plaza, fast food restaurants, bowling alley, and a 24-hour drug store.

-This park provides boaters many amenities: ample docking on both sides of the waterway, electric service at no charge, water hookup, and pump-out station are just a few.
-The Visitor's Center also provides visitors with restrooms, showers, laundry facilities and WiFi.
+This park provides boaters many free amenities: ample docking on both sides of the waterway, electric service, water hookup, and pump-out station are just a few.
+The Visitor's Center also provides visitors with restrooms, showers, laundry facilities and WiFi, all at no charge.